Cross-Cluster Networking for Multi-Region Kubernetes

 Why multi-region K8s is hard

-Each pattern picks a different tradeoff.
+- Trade-offs.
+Each pattern below picks a different point on the complexity-versus-control curve.

 Four patterns